-As a reminder, these are the three easy steps to do in order to secure you NuGet supply chain against typosquatting and dependency confusion supply chain attacks:
+As a reminder, these are the easy steps to do in order to secure you NuGet supply chain against typosquatting and dependency confusion supply chain attacks:

 In addition, to have the overview of all your direct and transitive dependencies and be aware of changes in your dependency graph use a NuGet lock file.